lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-IntroLayers title='Protocol stack comprising IPv6, SCHC and an LPWAN technology'}

-Before an upper layer packet (e.g. an IPv6 packet) is transmitted to the underlying layer, header compression is first attempted.
+Before an upper layer packet (e.g., an IPv6 packet) is transmitted to the underlying layer, header compression is first attempted.
 The resulting packet is called a SCHC Packet, whether or not any compression is performed.
 If needed by the underlying layer, the optional SCHC Fragmentation MAY be applied to the SCHC Packet.
 The inverse operations take place at the receiver.
 This process is illustrated in {{Fig-Operations}}.

 ~~~~
-A packet (e.g. an IPv6 packet)
+A packet (e.g., an IPv6 packet)
          |                                           ^
          v                                           |
 +------------------+                      +--------------------+